 This small brochure will help you make your way at St. Paul's parish, as God prompts and inspires your journey.
 Be generous with your inquiries, and do not hesitate to contact our clergy for any matter in which we might offer pastoral support.
 Take whatever you want.
-Give back as you are able of growth and belonging.
+Give back as you are able

+As Robert Frost understood, there is poetry at the core of all journeys, whether as temporary pilgrims in Mexico, or on the path toward discovering a spiritual home and a place of growth and belonging.
 The Spirit will tell you where you need to be.
-We delight if that is here with us at Saint Paul's.
+We take delight if that is here with us at Saint Paul's.
 May God richly bless your quest and prosper your way.

-As Robert Frost understood, there is poetry at the core of all journeys, whether as temporary pilgrims in Mexico, or on the path toward discovering a spiritual home and a place